ysymyth/ysymyth.github.io/_posts/2021-4-24-Ungrounded Meaning.md

 ## The Setup

-This paper has a natural programming language motivation (not a natural language motivation though).
 You can't learn a Python compiler from just seeing Python code, since you don't get to obserse any input/output execution results.
 But what if code is equipped with assertions?

 ```Python
 a = 3 + 5
 assert a == 8
 ```

 You may learn some meaning from it!

 To be even more generuous, assume assertions are on your side.
 You get to choose two strings `x` and `y` to query, and assertion `assert x == y` tell you if they evaluate to the same value within their respective context.

-**The task is, assign each string `x` a representation `f(x)` , so that for any two strings, `f(x)=f(y)` iff `assert x==y` holds for all (valid) contexts.**

 For example, let `x` be